AI-Mentorship/TruthLens/README.md

 ## API Endpoints

 ### POST `/analyze-product`
-Analyzes a product for legitimacy.
+Queues a product for analysis and returns an analysis ID for polling.

 **Request Body**:
 ```json